http4k/www/src/website/content/tutorial/tdding_http4k/_1/index.md

+---
-title: TDDing http4k Part 1: Building a walking skeleton
+title: "TDDing http4k Part 1: Building a walking skeleton"
 description: A step-by-step guide to TDDing a simple http4k application
+---

 Until we have an application that can be deployed, we cannot create any business value.
 The Walking Skeleton model dictates that putting the most trivial endpoint into a production environment will prove our deployment